 There are many internal and external benefits of measuring and publicly reporting on a business' efforts to implement the WEPs and the results.
 Businesses can build on existing management systems or tailor new ones to routinely gather gender-specific (sex-disaggregated) data and analyze, track and benchmark their performance over time.
-By setting up such management systems, a business can identify and replicate positive measurable impacts and results to further drive gender equality.
+By setting up such management systems, a business can identify and replicate measurable impacts and results to further drive gender equality.
 There is added value in using a standardized set of parameters and indicators to measure progress as it allows businesses to compare their performance with peers and effectively communicate progress to stakeholders.

-External and internal stakeholders, such as investors, regulators, trade unions, NGOs, board members or directors and employees are increasingly asking companies to manage, measure and communicate their gender-related impacts.
-Publicly communicating the company's progress to its many diverse stakeholders builds trust and can enhance its brand by positioning it as women-and-family-friendly.
+External and internal stakeholders, such as investors, regulators, trade unions, NGOs, consumers, board members or directors and employees are increasingly asking companies to manage measure and communicate their gender-related impacts.
+Publicly communicating the company's progress to its many diverse stakeholders builds trust and can enhance its brand by positioning it as womenand-family - friendly.
 This can attract, motivate and retain talented female and male employees who would prefer to work for a gender-sensitive employer, which is a useful differentiator as the competition for talent intensifies.
-Evidence shows that the implementation of equality and diversity initiatives can reduce staff turnover and absenteeism rates (Monks 2007).
+Evidence shows that implementation of sustainability initiatives is highly influenced and driven by employees and their outlook on the company.
+(EY 2012)